raspberrypi/documentation/configuration/README.md

 # Configuration

-Some basic guides to configuring your Raspberry Pi
+Some basic guides to configuring your Raspberry Pi.

 ## Contents